ziming/CRUD/README.md

 ## Install

-Please note you need to install Backpack\Base before you cand use Backpack\CRUD.
+Please note you need to install Backpack\Base before you can use Backpack\CRUD.
 It will provide you with the AdminLTE design.

 Installation guides:
 - [Install Backpack on Laravel 5.2](https://laravel-backpack.readme.io/docs/installation) - deprecated, lacks a lot of features;